 D10.
-Does an open admission policy, if reported, apply to transfer students? \square Yes \square No D11.
-Describe additional requirements for transfer admission, if applicable: Limited Access Programs have earlier deadline dates Transfer Credit Policies D12.
+Does an open admission policy, if reported, apply to transfer students? \[Yes \in No D11 .
+Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
 Report the lowest grade earned for any course that may be transferred for credit:2.0 D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number60 Unit typecredit D14 .
-Maximum number of credits or courses that may be transferred from a four-year institution: Number90 Unit typecredit D15.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number64 Unit type D14 .
+Maximum number of credits or courses that may be transferred from a four-year institution: Number64 Unit type D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 D17.
-Describe other transfer credit policies: We transfer on a course by course basis
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:30 D17.
+Describe other transfer credit policies:

-E. ACADEMIC OFFERINGS AND POLICIES
+Common Data Set 2013-2014 E. ACADEMIC OFFERINGS AND POLICIES